apache/directory-fortress-core/README-QUICKSTART-SLAPD.txt

 ___________________________________________________________________________________
 ###################################################################################
-SECTION IV - Apache Fortress Realm Setup
+SECTION III - Apache Fortress Realm Setup
 ###################################################################################

 During this section, you will be asked to setup Apache Fortress Realm.